Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2021-10-01-preview/types.md

 ### IoTHubStreamInputDataSource
 #### Properties
-* **properties**: [IoTHubStreamInputDataSourceProperties](#iothubstreaminputdatasourceproperties): The properties that are associated with a IoT Hub input containing stream data.
+* **properties**: [IoTHubStreamInputDataSourceProperties](#iothubstreaminputdatasourceproperties): The properties that are associated with an IoT Hub input containing stream data.
+Required on PUT (CreateOrReplace) requests.
 * **type**: 'Microsoft.Devices/IotHubs' (Required): Indicates the type of input data source containing stream data.
 Required on PUT (CreateOrReplace) requests.

 ### EventGridStreamInputDataSource